MI-SIM/MI-SIM.github.io/_posts/01-01-17-misiminterface.md

 Mathematical modelling of ecological interactions is affected by the model objective (e.g., observation, prediction, control), the knowledge available to inform the model and the structural complexity necessary to adequately describe the system or motif and numerous analysis methods exist, accordingly.
-The software we present here focuses strictly on a mechanistic understand- ing of ecological interactions and, more specifically, the analysis of microbial networks for two or three species and associated substrates.
+The software we present here focuses strictly on a mechanistic understanding of ecological interactions and, more specifically, the analysis of microbial networks for two or three species and associated substrates.
 However, the software is generic and the tools are not specific to microbial ecology.
 We also consider a mechanistic approach to model development, in which systems of Ordinary Differential Equations (ODEs) are used to describe the dynamics of and interactions between the individual biotic and abiotic components.